 “The Device, he said, ‘the Golden Quantum Processor.
 Bring the device.
 Free me and my friend, and I will free you.’
 From the graves that sing and dance.”

 “Well, we’ve released something from one grave, from that stone monolith, and now it’s in Kailo.
 Could it be the Dancer in the Wind?”
 Aria said, as the hose clicked into place and my life readings started to recover.

 “But where’s the wind, and I still haven’t seen any dancers,” I said.

 A droning sound suddenly filled my head.

 “Careful what you wish for,” Aria said, as we both watched a strong gust stir the strange hexagonal trees and plants.

 They began to sway, and the thick mist began to dissipate as the droning changed, becoming more melodious, more harmonious, more musical; everything around us moved with the sound, almost animated.
-The wind danced and breathed through the trees and landscape, like some ancient alien spirit on a world where life as we knew it never existed.
+The wind danced and breathed through the trees and landscape, like some ancient alien spirit on a world where life as we know it never existed.
 Only machines.